Yunifnd04/Customer-Clustering-Analysis-using-K-Means-/README.md

 ## 🧠 Business Implications

+- **Cluster 0**
+  Customers with high income and high spending, highly loyal to campaigns.
-- **Cluster 0**: High-income, high-spending customers → Ideal for premium targeting and loyalty programs.
+  → Ideal for exclusive loyalty programs, premium bundling, and high-value offers.

+- **Cluster 1**
+  Customers with low income, passive behavior, and rarely engage with promotions.
+  → Requires educational marketing, discount-based campaigns, and reactivation strategies.

+- **Cluster 2**
+  Customers with moderate income and spending; not yet highly loyal but with strong potential.
-- **Cluster 1**: Mid-tier customers → Opportunity for personalized discounts or bundling offers.
+  → Suitable for engagement-boosting efforts such as personalized offers, referrals, or targeted incentives.
-- **Cluster 2**: Low-income, low-engagement → Target with awareness campaigns or entry-level promotions.

 ---